lerer-veracode/Veracode-manual-for-GitHub/README.md

   # Allows you to run this workflow manually from the Actions tab
   workflow_dispatch:

-# A workflow run is made up of one or more jobs that can run sequentially or in parallel
 jobs:
-  # This workflow contains a single job called "build"
+  # This workflow contains a single job called "SAST-Scan"
   SAST-Scan:
     # The type of runner that the job will run on
     runs-on: ubuntu-latest